What's Happening in the Community?

 Cough or sneeze into the bend of your arm or elbow, or cover your cough or sneeze with a tissue, then throw the tissue in the trash.

-Stay home when you are sick, and avoid close contact with people who are sick.
+Stay at home and avoid close contact with people who are sick.

 Clean and disinfect frequently touched objects and surfaces.